PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This is a "standard" release with some new functionality.
+This is a maintenance release with bug fixes.
 No changes to the setup of the package.

-Previous aspects I repeat here:
+Previous aspects I repeat:

 - CRAN package check results report 'GNU make is a SystemRequirements'.
 Using GNU make remains important for the portability of the C code.
 There would be a great